 Example:

-What works for one audience may not work for another.
-Use A/B testing to experiment with different subject lines and analyze the results.
-Pay attention to open rates, click-through rates, and conversions to refine your strategy.
+What works for one audience might not work for another.
+A/B testing allows you to experiment with different subject lines to see which one performs better.
+Test variables like length, tone, personalization, and urgency to optimize your results.